-The 1 week Practical Training programme at Blackpool Zoo includes both theoretical and practical learning with a focus on experiential learning.
+The 1 week Practical Training programme at either: Dartmoor Zoo, Blackpool Zoo, Colchester Zoo, Jimmy’s Farm and Wildlife Park or West Midlands Safari Park includes both theoretical and practical learning with a focus on experiential learning.
 This training is tailored to each small group and includes:

 There will be direct contact with a number of key species including giraffes, penguins, prosimians, aardvarks, tapirs, sea lions.